compscidr/pos/README.md

 It was originally started during my PhD, way back in 2009 where I worked on it on and off for a couple of years before I got too busy with a robotics company and a mesh networking company to continue it, but I am resurrecting it now as a hobby.
+It's mostly just something for me to learn about implementing drivers, filesystems, and other low level stuff.

 For easy testing, it is setup to work inside of bochs, qemu or virtualbox so that it can be run locally on the machine without having